 The above code begins by importing the necessary tools from the PayPal software development kit (SDK).
 The PayPal SDK is a collection of files and instructions for communicating with PayPal and retrieving transaction details.
 We'll talk about how to set up the PayPal SDK on your server shortly.

-In the GetOrder class, we have a function called getOrder that uses the PayPal SDK to retrieve the transaction details for a given order ID from PayPal.
+In the GetOrder class, we have a function called getOrder that uses the PayPal SDK to retrieve the transaction details for a given order ID.
 Section 4 contains a couple of examples of data you can retrieve from the transaction details (e.g. the order ID and the customer's email, name and shipping address).
 The full set of data can be printed using the command:

 echo json_encode($response->result, JSON_PRETTY_PRINT);